 The Amazigh flag waves during a demonstration in Libya.

 “There’s a massive gap between the official narrative of identity, as created in the postcolonial moment, and reality,” writes Emara.
 “The official national identity was born out of decolonisation, which demanded the coming together of all of society against a common enemy, sweeping differences away in the process.
-But now, we must ask ourselves about black rights, both refugees and citizens, and open the chapters of history that we refuse to talk about.”
+But now, we must ask ourselves about Black rights, both refugees and citizens, and open the chapters of history that we refuse to talk about.”

 Emara points to the cultural-political process of Arabisation: central to the project of a strong Arab nation against imperial powers, there needed to be a strong Arab identity, one that necessarily had to absorb within it or expel outside it the different identities that exist in the geographic area of the Arab world.
-According to Middle East Studies scholar Dr. Stephen Sheehi, this ‘new’ Arab identity was constructed around Westernised ideals of “progress, civilization, and economic development,” as opposed to the “backwards” and “uncivilized” nature of non-Arab indigenous peoples in the region.
+According to Middle East Studies scholar Dr. Stephen Sheehi, this ‘new’ Arab identity was constructed around Westernised ideals of “progress, civilisation, and economic development,” as opposed to the “backwards” and “uncivilised” nature of non-Arab indigenous peoples in the region.
 (For a succinct look at the process of Arabisation and its enduring legacy, check out this highlight on Kerning Cultures’ Instagram, by Darah Ghanem.)

 Invisible or Invisibilised?

-Denigrated by language, caricatured in media, and fundamentally ‘Othered’ in the formation of Arab identity, is it really a surprise to come to the virtual invisibility of blackness in our societies?
+Denigrated by language, caricatured in media, and fundamentally ‘Othered’ in the formation of Arab identity, is it really a surprise to come to the virtual invisibility of Blackness in our societies?

 But Dr. Abdelhamid corrects me.
 “Black people are not invisible in Arab societies; they’re invisibilised—they are made invisible.
 Despite their relative prominence in different fields, they remain curiously absent to the public eye.”